ACNS-SCP/Mission-Mapping-Program-Challenge-1/README.md

 ✔³   THIS PROGRAM SHOULD BE TEXT ONLY.
 Save the points, lines, and circles to objects or an array, and display them when asked.
 If you can make a GUI for this, then that is awesome, but not required.

+1) Allows as many mid-points as the user wants, essentially can map entire routes.
+2) Program displays all points, lines and circles as soon as they are added.
+3) GUI interface, easier to manage vs tiered menu items and easier to see the data as a whole.

 Extra Credit